mertpekey/FruitFlyVideo/README.md

 Training Data structure is important to read the classes properly.
 There should be a folder (default: FlyTrainingData) which consists of two folders, Train and Validation.
 Both of these files should have folders that represents classes and video files should be in these folders.

-    ```bash
-    cd FruitFlyVideo
-    mkdir FlyTrainingData
-    cd FlyTrainingData
-    mkdir Train Validation
-    cd Train
-    mkdir Feeding Grooming Pumping
-    cd ../Validation
-    mkdir Feeding Grooming Pumping
     ```
+FruitFlyVideo/
+└── FlyTrainingData/
+    ├── Train/
+    │   ├── Feeding/
+    │   ├── Grooming/
+    │   └── Pumping/
+    └── Validation/
+        ├── Feeding/
+        ├── Grooming/
+        └── Pumping/
+    ```

 To train the model, some arguments should be set properly.
 All arguments can be found in ```arguments.py```.
-An example script to finetune a pretrained model head using new data:
+An example script to finetune a pretrained model head using new dataset is as follows

-    ```bash
+    ```
     python main.py --mode 'train' --finetune_head True --batch_size 16 --max_epochs 1 --lr 0.001 --sample_rate 16
     ```